biscottidiskette/biscottidiskette.github.io/_tools/3_wireshark.md

 <br />
 ## How I Use It
-Wireshark is my key weapon for traffic analysis, whether it analyzing traffic live looking for juicy information to steal or pcaps after a breach to figure out what happend.
+Wireshark is my key weapon for traffic analysis, whether it is analyzing traffic live looking for juicy information to steal or pcaps after a breach to figure out what happend.
 Wireshark is the first packet sniffer I learned in Grad school and still my default to this day.

-<h3>How you used it</h3>

 <br />
 <table>